N-cyber33/My-projects/README.md

 # My-projects
 This is my first repository
 <br>
-JUst to use html power in github
+Just to use html power in github